 In rented accommodation landlords can benefit from reduced service and maintenance costs compared to individual boilers.
 The removal of flues makes complying with health and safety laws easier, eliminating the need for individual gas compliance checks in each property.
 HIUs include individual accurate metering which makes billing for the tenants fairer and makes it easy for the landlord to manage large portfolios of properties.
 Pre-payment metering can also be accommodated as an option.
 The tenants will also have good visibility of consumption promoting energy saving around the home.

 We offer a full free of charge specification service covering the whole of the UK, designed to support architects, specifiers or contractors, helping you to select the right heating solution to meet your needs.
-Please feel free to email or call our support department on 01948 661639 where one of our trained advisers will be happy to help you.
+Please feel free to contact our sales team at [email protected] or call our support department on 01948 661639 where one of our trained advisers will be happy to help you.